xybytes/xybytes.github.io/_posts/2024-06-16-Abusing-Azure-Arc.markdown

 ![dec]({{site.baseurl}}/assets/images/Azure_Arc/dec.png){:style="display:block; margin-left:auto; margin-right:auto"}

 At this point, we can gather the remaining information needed to connect to Azure from the _ArcInfo.json_ file, which is stored on the same network share as the _encryptedServicePrincipalSecret_.
-This file contains details such as: _TenantId_, _servicePrincipalClientId_, _ResourceGroup_, and more.
+This file contains details such as: _TenantId_, _servicePrincipalClientId_, _ResourceGroup_ and more.

 ```json
 {